How does a FSA work? Watch this Video.

 The program allows a participant to contribute up to $5,000 per family annually on a pre-tax basis as a payroll deduction.
 For taxpayers in a 28% income tax bracket, a $5,000 contribution to the DCAP would save an estimated $1,400 in Federal and State taxes.

 Active state employees, including contractors, who work half-time or more and have employment-related expenses for a dependent child under the age of 13 and/or an adult dependent are eligible for DCAP benefits.

-For the 2015 calendar year, the monthly administrative fee for DCAP alone, HCSA alone, or HCSA and DCAP combined is $2.50 on a pre-tax basis.
+The monthly administrative fee for DCAP alone, HCSA alone, or HCSA and DCAP combined is $2.50 on a pre-tax basis.

 HCSA & DCAP Enrollment Will Transition to Fiscal Year in 2016

 Open Enrollment: October 13 – December 4, 2015 for Half-Year Benefits

 The HCSA and DCAP plan year will be changing from a calendar year to a fiscal year in 2016 to coincide with other GIC benefits.
 Open enrollment for these programs will take place October 13 – December 4, 2015 for the short plan year of January 1 – June 30, 2016.
 For the short plan year, the maximum election amount for HCSA will be $1,275 and the maximum DCAP elections will be $2,500.
 During the GIC’s spring 2016 Annual Enrollment period, state employees will be able to enroll in FSA benefits for the 12-month fiscal year of July 1, 2016 – June 30, 2017.
 Participants must re-enroll each open enrollment period using the online enrollment form.